Skip to Content

 4. Look For Characters Outside the Magic Kingdom

-meeting donald duck at epcot center, disney world
+Meeting donald duck at epcot center, disney world

 We found more characters than we expected at Epcot Center and Animal Kingdom, and the lines to meet them were often shorter than at the Magic Kingdom.